 If others are also being disturbed, it’s worth encouraging a group approach to show that it’s not just you who has an issue with their behaviour.

 Evidence is key to tackling a persistently noisy neighbour.
 Keep a written record of each incident, detailing the date, the time it commenced, its duration, the nature of the noise and any other relevant information concerning the circumstances.

 It can be useful to record the noise on your mobile phone .
 While not conclusive evidence of the volume of the noise or where it was recorded, this can nevertheless provide a flavour of the problem.
 However, care should be taken to avoid a breach of your neighbour’s privacy, for example by pointing CCTV cameras at their property in a way that could be intrusive.

 In addition to retaining copies of letters and any other written communications (including emails), keep a detailed note of any verbal conversation.
-Make this as soon as reasonably practicable following the conversation and remember to record not just the date and time of the conversation, but also when the note was made.
+Make this as soon as reasonably practicable following the conversation and remember to make a record of the date and time of both the conversation and when the note was made.